zchee/golang-wiki/GoForCPPProgrammers.md

 are used in the same way.

 ```
-type myStruct struct { i int }
+type myStruct struct{ i int }
 var v9 myStruct  // v9 has structure type
 var p9 *myStruct // p9 is a pointer to a structure
 f(v9.i, p9.i)
 ```